ace0/Security101/README.md

 Never use unencrypted channels to administer remote servers: no telnet, unencrypted FTP.
 SSH is ubiquitious and easy to use.

 ## Cryptography

+## No homebrew cryptography in production systems
+Hoembrew algorithms and implementations are fine for security researchers and hobbyists.
+It's how we learn!
+But production systems need tried-and-true algorithms and trusted implementations.
+Current implementations are often still flawed, unfortunately (see TLS Heartbleed), but homebrew is often even worse.
+Unless you understand why things like semantic security and constant-time algorihtms are important, you probably shouldn't be designing, implementing, and putting cryptography into production.

+## Get random numbers from a secure source
+If you need ranodm numbers for security, your operating system and crypto library (like OpenSSL) have secure random numbers.
+Your programming language probably even has a wrapper for reading the OS-provided random number generat (RNG).
+Don't try running the time-of-day and your favorite Spice Girl through MD5 to generate secure random numbers.

+## Use AES and authenticated encryption for symmetric cryptography
+AES is the current NIST-approved standard for symmetric cryptography.
+Authenticated encryption with associated data (AEAD) modes like Gallois Counter Mode (GCM) provide encrytion and authentication in a single primitive.
+Ensuring both encryption and authentication is critical and getting it right can be tricky.
+(In some cases, Mac-then-encrypt can be insecure.)
+Using an AEAD mode simplifies things and improves the chances of getting it right.

 ### Hash Functions
 Use current, NIST-approved standards: SHA2, SHA3.
 No broken or deprecated hash functions like MD5 or SHA1.